 Once that coin catches up, the profits from that weaker performing coin are put into the new lagging coin.
 Rinse and repeat.
 And the whole process is done automatically so that you can “set it and forget it”.

-Signing up for a Shrimpy.io is a pretty standard procedure – clicking Sign Up and filling in the necessary data, followed by a mandatory email confirmation.
+Signing up for a Shrimpy.io is a pretty standard procedure – clicking Sign Up and filling in the necessary data, followed by a mandatory email address confirmation.

 Setting up your allocations